Date: October 11, 2022

 Lower Kananaskis Lake joins the party, stretching out directly below us to the east!

-We took a break at a grassy viewpoint, soaking in the warm morning sun and the already incredible scenery!
+Taking a break at a grassy viewpoint, soaking in the morning sun and the already incredible scenery!

 Looking back, as Braydan starts up the open, grassy slopes leading up to the East Peak.
 Indefatigable's South Summit dominates the backdrop.